elpinto007/sp-starter-tiles/README.md

 Pro tip: you can find the names of the different app icons available in the Office UI Fabric: https://developer.microsoft.com/en-us/fabric#/styles/icons

-Finally I want to iterate, this isn't source code, I am not the author of this code.
+I would like to iterate, this isn't source code, I am not the author of this code.
 It was used from the PnP-Starter-Kit in the SharePoint repo.
 I may update this code as needed, and it should only be deployed into test tenants.
 This is just the tiles web part from the solution.